jadedjeff/qbittorrent-series-optimizer/README.txt

 Click Apply or OK to save the changes.
 Install the qbittorrent-api Python library:
 Open your command prompt or terminal.
-Use pip to install the library:
+Use pip to install the library
-Code

         pip install qbittorrent-api
-This command installs the necessary dependencies, including urllib3, requests, and attrdict
+This command installs the necessary dependencies, including urllib3, requests, and attrdict Install the psutil python library: use pip install psutil

 and obviously you need python installed you can download at https://www.python.org/downloads/